Hi peoples! Happy 4th of July! Sorry that I don’t have a red, white, and blue outfit for you today (though I do have one here

 Another mint & navy look.

-Similar to this outfit.
+.
 I wouldn’t normally travel with mint jeans, but I knew I’d be seeing my friend who was also excited about mint jeans (my firey Puerto Rican friend who is in the post I just linked to).
 In fact, she was on the hunt for them so I bought her a pair from Target here in San Diego and brought them to Madison for her!

 Traveled home in this.
 Again, comfy jeans and a loose top.
 I added the scarf for warmth on the plane and to hide the fact that I’d worn this top already, hehe.